fahadsec/enterprise-firewall-security-assessment-framework/checklists/firewall-review-checklist.md

 ---

-Management Plane Security (30 Checks)
+Management Plane Security (61 Security Checks)

 # Management Plane Security

 ## Administrative Access

-- [ ] Verify HTTPS is enabled.
+- [ ] Verify HTTPS is enabled for web-based management.
-- [ ] Verify SSH is enabled.
+- [ ] Verify SSH is enabled for CLI management.
+- [ ] Verify HTTP is disabled.
 - [ ] Verify Telnet is disabled.
-- [ ] Verify HTTP is disabled.
 - [ ] Verify insecure management protocols are disabled.
+- [ ] Verify management access is restricted to approved protocols only.

-## Authentication
+## Authentication and Authorization

-- [ ] Verify MFA is enabled for administrators.
+- [ ] Verify Multi-Factor Authentication (MFA) is enabled for all administrative accounts.
-- [ ] Verify TACACS+ or RADIUS authentication is configured.
+- [ ] Verify TACACS+, RADIUS, or LDAP authentication is configured where applicable.
+- [ ] Verify Role-Based Access Control (RBAC) is implemented.
+- [ ] Verify administrator permissions follow the principle of least privilege.
-- [ ] Verify local accounts are limited.
+- [ ] Verify local administrator accounts are limited to emergency use.
-- [ ] Verify default accounts are disabled.
+- [ ] Verify default or vendor-supplied accounts are disabled or renamed.
-- [ ] Verify RBAC is implemented.
+- [ ] Verify administrator accounts are individually assigned (shared accounts are prohibited).

 ## Access Control

-- [ ] Verify management access is restricted to trusted IP addresses.
+- [ ] Verify management access is restricted to authorized management networks.
-- [ ] Verify management interface is not Internet accessible.
+- [ ] Verify management interfaces are not directly accessible from the Internet.
-- [ ] Verify administrative access is limited to management networks.
+- [ ] Verify out-of-band management is implemented where required.
-- [ ] Verify out-of-band management is implemented where possible.
+- [ ] Verify administrative jump servers are used where required.
-- [ ] Verify administrator login banners are configured.
+- [ ] Verify administrator login banners display authorized use warnings.
+- [ ] Verify API access is restricted to authorized systems.

-## Password Security
+## Password and Account Security

-- [ ] Verify password complexity policy is enforced.
+- [ ] Verify password complexity requirements are enforced.
-- [ ] Verify password expiration is configured.
+- [ ] Verify password expiration complies with organizational policy.
-- [ ] Verify account lockout policy is enabled.
+- [ ] Verify account lockout is configured after repeated failed login attempts.
-- [ ] Verify inactive administrator accounts are disabled.
+- [ ] Verify inactive administrator accounts are disabled or removed.
+- [ ] Verify privileged account reviews are performed periodically.
-- [ ] Verify shared administrator accounts are avoided.
+- [ ] Verify emergency administrator accounts are documented and monitored.
+- [ ] Verify administrator account lifecycle follows joiner, mover, and leaver procedures.

+## Management Services

+- [ ] Verify only required management services are enabled.
+- [ ] Verify unused management services are disabled.
+- [ ] Verify SNMPv1 and SNMPv2 are disabled.
+- [ ] Verify only SNMPv3 is enabled where SNMP is required.
+- [ ] Verify secure NTP is configured using trusted time sources.
+- [ ] Verify DNS servers used for management are trusted and documented.

+## Session Security

+- [ ] Verify administrator sessions automatically timeout after inactivity.
+- [ ] Verify concurrent administrator session limits are configured.
+- [ ] Verify failed authentication attempts generate security alerts.
+- [ ] Verify administrator login notifications are enabled where supported.
+- [ ] Verify administrative sessions are encrypted.

 ## Configuration Security

-- [ ] Verify configuration backups are scheduled.
+- [ ] Verify configuration backups are performed regularly.
-- [ ] Verify backups are encrypted.
+- [ ] Verify configuration backups are encrypted.
-- [ ] Verify backup restoration has been tested.
+- [ ] Verify backup restoration procedures are tested periodically.
+- [ ] Verify configuration changes require formal approval.
+- [ ] Verify configuration changes are logged and auditable.
+- [ ] Verify firmware and software upgrades follow the organization's change management process.
+- [ ] Verify software integrity is validated before installation.

+## Logging & Monitoring
+- [ ] Verify successful administrator logins are logged.
+- [ ] Verify failed administrator login attempts are logged.
+- [ ] Verify privilege escalation events are logged.
+- [ ] Verify administrator logout events are logged.
 - [ ] Verify configuration changes are logged.
+- [ ] Verify management logs are forwarded to a centralized SIEM or log management platform.
+- [ ] Verify management log retention complies with organizational requirements.

-## Monitoring
+## Certificates & Cryptography

-- [ ] Verify administrator login events are logged.
+- [ ] Verify management certificates are issued by a trusted Certificate Authority.
-- [ ] Verify failed login attempts are logged.
+- [ ] Verify expired or self-signed certificates are replaced where organizational policy requires.
-- [ ] Verify privilege changes are logged.
+- [ ] Verify weak SSL/TLS protocols are disabled.
-- [ ] Verify configuration changes are audited.
+- [ ] Verify strong cryptographic algorithms are used for management access.
-- [ ] Verify logs are forwarded to SIEM.
+- [ ] Verify cryptographic certificates are renewed before expiration.

+## Best Practices

-- [ ] Verify NTP is configured for accurate timestamps.
+- [ ] Verify administrative access is reviewed periodically.
+- [ ] Verify management plane security complies with organizational hardening standards.
+- [ ] Verify management plane configuration aligns with CIS Benchmarks where applicable.
+- [ ] Verify administrative activities are periodically audited.
+- [ ] Verify documented exceptions are formally approved and reviewed.

 ---